 IF Ensemble was founded in August 2012 with professors and graduates of Inje university in Korea.

 Professor Shinjung Oh is the music director and leader.
-IF Ensemble is not only to devote to the cultural and classical music development in the region but also to the study of classical flute music.
-IF stands for Inje Flute and its literal meaning as well.
-It is our promise that if we can create the musical and cultural satisfaction even to one audience, we shall continue to play and study our music with all our passion and efforts.
-We have been performing our music especially in those areas lacking the cultural benefits.
-In addition, We had Garden Concert in San Francisco, USA and opening concert at Asia Flute Association Convention.
-Also we were invited by Jeju International Wind Festival, the 15th Japan Flute Convention and the International Symposium of Flute in China.
-Recently we had a performance at the V. Powell flute showcase at the 44th National Flute Association in USA.
+IF Ensemble is not only devoted to cultural and classical music development in the region but also to the study of classical flute music.
+IF stands for Inje Flute and has a literal meaning as well.
+It is our promise that IF we can create musical and cultural satisfaction even for one audience member, we shall continue to play and study our music with all our passion and efforts.
+We have been performing our music especially in those areas lacking cultural benefits.
+In addition, we have performed at the Garden Concert in San Francisco, USA and opening concert at the Asia Flute Association Convention.
+We were also invited to play at the Jeju International Wind Festival, the 15th Japan Flute Convention and the International Symposium of Flute in China.
+Recently we had a performance at the Verne Q. Powell flute showcase at the 44th National Flute Association in USA.

 Flautist and writer Naomi Johnson is a versatile and inquisitive performer of solo, chamber and orchestral music.
 She has worked with ensembles including the Australian National Academy (ANAM) Symphony Orchestra, Ensemble Offspring, the music box project, the Melbourne University New Music Ensemble, Forest Collective, and as part of the Metropolis New Music Festival (Melbourne).
 A three-time participant in the SoundSCAPE festival (Maccagno, Italy), she has worked with composers from Australia, New Zealand the UK and the USA, and is increasingly active in commissioning new works.